rishun321/tdcmd-front/README.md

 npm run build
 ```

-Then dist folder will be created.
-Move it to budousan-back.
+then dist folder will be created. move it to budousan-back.